Sho670/Turing-Machine-WWR-Simulation/README.md

 This project can be implemented in any of the following ways:

 - **Simulator‑based:**
-  - Use a Python or JS simulator that reads a transition table and runs the machine step‑by‑step.
+  - Using a Python Interpretor that reads a transition table and runs the machine step‑by‑step.
   - Example: a `TuringMachine` class that holds:
     - `states`, `alphabet`, `tape`, `current_state`, `head_position`, `transitions`.

 - **Visualization:**
-  - Show one step per line, printing:
+  - Showing one step per line, printing:
     - Tape contents.
     - Current state.
     - Direction of head movement.